redyz13/adt_list/README.md

 Each source file has a relative path of its header in the same directory.

-If you want to compile the project withouth the make file remember to use the **gcc** flag:
+If you want to compile the project without the make file remember to use the **gcc** flag:

     -Ipath_of_the_headers